Number of Koreans Employed in Japan Rises by 8% in Four Years

 Increase in Korea-Japan Couples Reflects Clear Trend Toward Settling in Japan

-Korean men, weary from fierce job competition and the financial burden of marriage in Korea, are increasingly turning their attention to Japan.
-The relatively stable working environment and more flexible economic expectations for marriage are proving attractive, leading to a rise in cases where Koreans not only seek employment in Japan but also consider settling there.
+Korean men, weary from fierce job competition and the financial burden of marriage in Korea, are turning their attention to Japan.
+The relatively stable working environment and more flexible financial expectations for marriage in Japan are proving attractive, leading to a growing number of Koreans who not only seek employment but also consider settling down locally.

 According to Shueisha Online on December 16, the number of Koreans working or hoping to settle in Japan has steadily increased in recent years.
 Statistics from Japan's Ministry of Health, Labour and Welfare show that the number of Koreans employed in Japan rose from about 69,000 in 2020 to approximately 75,000 in 2024, marking an increase of about 8% over four years.

 "TOEIC Score of 850 and Height Over 180cm"...
-Discouraged by Korea's High Barriers to Employment
+Discouraged by High Barriers to Employment in Korea

 One of the main reasons for choosing Japan is the structural difficulties of Korea's job market.
 Choi Geonwoo (34, pseudonym), a Korean man who found a job in Japan in 2019, told the media that although he majored in hotel management at a Korean university, he faced significant obstacles during the domestic job search process.

-He recalled, "I applied to 10 five-star hotels in Seoul and was accepted by only one," adding, "A TOEIC score of at least 850 was a basic requirement, and appearance was so important that there were even rumors male applicants had to be at least 180cm tall."
-Despite landing a job after such difficulties, he eventually left Korea due to long working hours and low wages.
+He recalled, "I applied to 10 five-star hotels in Seoul and was accepted by only one," adding, "A TOEIC score of at least 850 is considered basic, and appearance is also emphasized to the extent that there were even rumors male applicants needed to be at least 180cm tall."
+After finally landing a job, he eventually left Korea due to long working hours and low wages.

-Currently working at a real estate-related company in Japan, he said, "Although the salary level is similar, there is almost no work contact after hours or on holidays, and my private life is respected," adding, "Having become accustomed to this environment, it would be difficult to return to work in Korea."
+Now working at a real estate-related company in Japan, he said, "Although the salary level is similar, there is almost no work contact after hours or on holidays, and my personal life is respected," adding, "Having become accustomed to this environment, it would be difficult to return to work in Korea."

-Lee Jihoon, who works at the Japanese employment support service KOREC, explained, "In Korea, the phrase 'Sorry for being a liberal arts major' has become common, reflecting how extremely difficult it is for liberal arts graduates to find jobs," and added, "With the concentration of jobs in large corporations and high entry barriers, more young people are looking abroad."
+Lee Jihoon, who works at the Japanese employment support service KOREC, explained, "In Korea, the phrase 'Sorry for being a liberal arts major' has become common, reflecting how extremely difficult it is for liberal arts graduates to find jobs.
+The concentration of opportunities in large corporations and high barriers to entry for specific roles are causing more young people to look abroad."

 "Japanese Women Are Okay Even Without a House"...
 Record Number of Korea-Japan Couples